tkintscher/Gandi-DNS-Updater/README.md

 It has no external requirements besides Python 3.
-This facilitates deployment on lightweight systems such as NAS, Raspberry Pi, etc. and running via schedulers (e.g. cron).
+This facilitates deployment on lightweight systems such as NAS, Raspberry Pi, etc. and running via schedulers (e.g. systemd-timers or cron).

 The external IP address can be determined automatically through the service provided by [ifconfig.co](https://ifconfig.co).